mikependon/RepoDB/Docs/_build/html/_sources/pages/statementbuilder.rst.txt

 .. highlight:: none

-This method is being called when the `Insert` operation of the repository is being called.
+This method is used to compose a SQL statement for `Insert` operation.

 ::

-	public string CreateInsert<TEntity>(QueryBuilder queryBuilder)
+	public string CreateInsert(QueryBuilder queryBuilder,
-		where TEntity : class
+		string tableName,
+		IEnumerable<Field> fields = null,
+		DbField primaryField = null)
 	{
 		...
 	}